 The grant recipient shall comply with the District of Columbia Human Rights Act of 1977, as amended, (D.C.
-Official Code § 2-1401.01 et seq.) which prohibits discrimination based on race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, familial status, family responsibilities, matriculation, political affiliation, genetic information, source of income, disability, status as a victim of an interfamily offense, or place of residence or business, or credit information.
+Official Code § 2-1401.01 et seq.) which prohibits discrimination based on classifications including but not limited to race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, familial status, family responsibilities, matriculation, political affiliation, genetic information, source of income, disability, status as a victim of an interfamily offense, place of residence or business, or status as a victim or family member of a victim of domestic violence, sexual offense, or stalking.